Jesus the Magician? Archaeological Find is Unlikely as Earliest Reference to Jesus Christ

 Underwater find

-A bowl newly discovered in Alexandria, Egypt, and dated to the period from the late second century BCE to the early first century CE bears an engraving magicians cupthat may be the world’s earliest known reference to Jesus Christ.
+A bowl newly discovered in Alexandria, Egypt, and dated to the period from the late second century BCE to the early first century CE bears an engraving that may be the world’s earliest known reference to Jesus Christ.
 The engraving reads dia chrstou o goistais, translated by the excavation team as “through Christ the magician.”
 According to French marine archaeologist Franck Goddio, co-founder of the Oxford Center of Maritime Archaeology, and Egyptologist David Fabre, the phrase could very well be a reference to Jesus Christ, since he was one known as a primary exponent of white magic.

 The team found the bowl during their underwater excavation of the ancient harbor of Alexandria.
 They speculate that a first-century magus may have used the bowl to tell fortunes.
 They note that the bowl is very similar to one depicted on two early Egyptian statuettes that are thought to show a soothsaying ritual.
 Ancient soothsaying manuals describe a technique in which the fortune teller poured oil into water and then entered an ecstatic state while studying the whirling mix.
 In the hallucinatory state, the fortune-teller hoped to meet mystical beings that could field questions about the future.
 The inscription, the archaeologists theorize, may have served to legitimize the soothsaying by invoking the name of Christ, acknowledged to be a wonder-worker.